cheukming0607/web-scraping-practice_endclothing/README.md

  3. There is no significant difference in the median price between the top (165) and bottom (165).
  ![](top_bottom_boxplot.png)

-For the full Jupyter notebook contain all the data analysis process, please check out here: [enter link description here](https://xxx)
+For the full Jupyter notebook contain all the data analysis process, please check out [here](data_analysis.ipynb)

 ## Conclusion